IHE/HIE-Whitepaper/README.md

 1. Documents are published into a Document Sharing infrastructure.
 This solution supports all IHE models of Document Sharing including XDS, XCA, and MHDS.
 2. Specific data elements are extracted from the structured documents per [mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
 3. Data elements (e.g., allergies) queried using the FHIR based Query for Existing Data for Mobile ([QEDm](https://wiki.ihe.net/index.php/Query_for_Existing_Data_for_Mobile)) Profile (Query_for_Existing_Data_for_Mobile).
-4. Each data element is linked to the document(s) from which it was extracted per [mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
+4. Each data element is linked using Provenance resource to the document(s) from which it was extracted per [mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
 Clinician accesses context of any data element of interest using source documents ([XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html), [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) Profiles) providing the clinical context in which the observation was recorded.

 For a more detailed guide, see the [mXDE webinar](https://www.youtube.com/watch?v=o24WQgxiYVI&t=47s)